 While antifreeze and de-icing solutions are available, they pose the risk of contaminating material.
 To reduce the need for chemicals, operators can equip conveyor belt systems with parts that work in extreme cold.
 For example, switching to a large-diameter head pulley or vulcanized diamond-shaped lagging can help minimize snow and ice-build up and protect the entire system.

 However, operations require different system specifications, and every material is different.
-At Luff Industries, we have an in-house engineering team that can help optimize your conveyor belt system.
+At Luff Industries, we have an in-house engineering team that can help optimize your heavy industry conveyor belt system.
 We not only supply parts, but we can assist with modifications and design requirements, including custom idlers, accurately sizing pulleys for specific applications, and our own patented polymer endcaps.

 We offer products and services for the following conveyor belt parts: